awfulNeutral/egg-salad-sandwich/preposal.md

 A program to save and sort recipes for miniature painting

-Roster builder for Kill Team 3e
+Roster builder for Kill Team 3e, html or pygame for images

 ## If you plan to collaborate with one or two classmates, what are their names?